Cameras

 Streaming Modes

 - Smart Stream — Adaptive streaming that balances quality and speed.
-The default.
+Force this when Auto’s fallback gets in the way.

 - MJPEG — Motion JPEG stream from Home Assistant.
 Good for cameras that support it natively.